Opee10/TextVision-AI-Intelligence/README.md

     uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
     ```
 2. Open your browser and navigate to `http://localhost:8000` to see the app in action.

-## 📜 License:
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Created by**: Shafiul Opee